jnamika/pyfunctor/README.md

-pyfunctor: A Functor library for Python (with lazy evaluation, pipeline operators and block syntax)
+*pyfunctor*: _A Functor library for Python_ (with lazy evaluation, pipeline operators and block syntax)

 Copyright (c) 2013, Jun Namikawa <jnamika@gmail.com>
 License: ISC License (ISCL)

-pyfunctor is a Python Functor library that provides classes implementing lazy evaluation, pipeline operators and block syntax.
+**pyfunctor** is a Python Functor library that provides classes implementing lazy evaluation, pipeline operators and block syntax.

 An example of usages is following: